PSeitz/lz4_flex/README.md

 ```

 ### Block Format
-The block format is only valid for smaller data chunks as as block is de/compressed in memory.
+The block format is only valid for smaller data chunks as block is de/compressed in memory.
 For larger data use the frame format, which consists of multiple blocks.

 ```rust